Skip to main content

 What's next?

 Your Data Flow has been deployed, and will run continuously until it's stopped.
-Updates in your Firestore database will be reflected in your Snowflake table as they occur.
+Updates in your Firestore database will be reflected in your Snowflake table based on your defined sync schedule.

 You can advance your Data Flow by adding a derivation.
 Derivations are real-time data transformations.
 See the guide to create a derivation.